F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 ``````````````````````````````

 Update/modify the routeGroupDefinitions list to the desired route tables and prefixes to manage.
-The ``routeGroupDefinitions`` parameter allows more granular route-table operations.
+The ``routeGroupDefinitions`` property allows more granular route-table operations.
 See :ref:`failover-routes` for more information.

 .. code-block:: json